kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Headers: *
     //
-    // When the field AllowCredentials is specified, the gateway must specify
+    // When the `AllowCredentials` field is specified and `AllowHeaders` field
+    // specified with the `*` wildcard, the gateway must specify one or more
-    // one or more HTTP headers in the value of the Access-Control-Allow-Headers
+    // HTTP headers in the value of the `Access-Control-Allow-Headers` response
+    // header.
+The value of the header `Access-Control-Allow-Headers` is same as
+    // the `Access-Control-Request-Headers` header provided by the client.
+    //
+    // If the header `Access-Control-Request-Headers` is not included in
+    // the request, the gateway will omit the `Access-Control-Allow-Headers`
     // response header, instead of specifying the `*` wildcard.
-The value of the
-    // header Access-Control-Allow-Headers same as the Access-Control-Request-Headers
-    // header provided by the client.
+A Gateway
+    // implementation may choose to add implementation-specific default headers.
     //
     // Input:
     //   Access-Control-Request-Headers: Content-Type, Cache-Control